danirod/vimrc/README.md

 ### Requirements

 * **Linux / MacOS X**: installation is done as a shell script.
-  I've only tested it on Linux, I believe it should work on MacOS X since it also has a terminal.
-It should work on **Windows** too if you get Bash for Windows; haven't tested it, though.
-There's __NO__ support for Windows's Command Prompt and it won't have.
+  I've tested my setup on Linux and on MacOS X and it works out of the box.
+It should work on **Windows** too if you get Bash for Windows first; although I haven't tested it.
+There's **NO** support for sucky Windows Command Prompt and it won't ever have.
 * **vim 7.3 +**: it's my version, I've tested my setup against this version.
 I don't know if it'll work on older versions of vim.
   Vundle was also tested on vim 7.3.